Which country is cheaper, the Netherlands or France?

 It's hard to know how much time to spend in the Netherlands.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 The prosperous country of France offers beaches, hiking, and mountains.
 It's a great spot for a beach vacation.
 The length of your trip often depends on your style of travel.
 For many, it makes a great getaway for one week.
 Because of this, one week is usually enough time for a trip here.

-Many travelers enjoy the shopping, museums, and theater when visiting the historic destination of the Netherlands.
+Many travelers enjoy the shopping, museums, and theater when visiting the vibrant destination of the Netherlands.
 This country offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-Travelers enjoy the shopping, museums, and theater when visiting the historic destination of the Netherlands.
+Travelers enjoy the shopping, museums, and theater when visiting the vibrant destination of the Netherlands.
 This country offers a variety of activities to choose from.
 Two weeks may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.